 The African Village showcases the most famous African animals like lions, giraffes, hippos, cheetahs, rhinoceroses, and zebras.
 This section of the zoo, with its vast savannah-like scenery and customer-shaded areas, gives not only the best chances for pictures but also good knowledge about the African biodiversity.

 The Explorer Village Safari, which is one of the park’s most favourite attractions, is a guided drive-through experience that brings visitors to the African and Asian habitats in fully equipped safari buses.
-The very close-up meeting with elephants, antelopes, buffalo, and several migrating birds is guaranteed.
+Visitors enjoy close-up views of elephants, antelopes, buffalo, and other species from safari buses.

-The Arabian Desert Safari is attended by the desert’s native wildlife, comprising oryx, gazelles, wolves, and Arabian leopards.
+The zone highlights native desert species such as Arabian oryx, gazelles, desert foxes, and other regional wildlife.
 Get informed about the UAE’s attempts to save the desert animals and the significance of the desert wildlife’s extinction.

 The Kids Farm is a family-oriented area where little ones can get up close and personal with goats, ponies, sheep, parrots, and other farm animals.
 It is a great place for toddlers who are getting acquainted with animal husbandry.